 - Store in an airtight container in a cool, dark cupboard or pantry.

-- Here's my masala chai recipe, for an authentic Indian tea experience.
+- Here's my masala chai recipe, to use with chai masala.

 Yummy chai masala recipe.
 Love it!